Regional Groundwater Sampling Design

 To identify the top of the zone where oil and gas development has been taking place, information about well construction was extracted from theDOGGR well records and recorded in a database.
 The top perforations of the oil well casings were then used to define the top of that zone.
 In this oil field, most of the top perforations are between 3,000 ft and 4,000 ft below land surface, but some oil wells have perforations less than 3,000 ft.

 Three flowpaths across the system spanning a range of oil infrastructure densities were identified.

 Along those flow paths, three target sampling depths were identified based on lithology.

-Once the ideal sampling locations have been defined in three dimensions, COGG team members search for existing wells that could be used to access those points.
+Once the ideal sampling locations have been defined in 3D, COGG team members search for existing wells that could be used to access those points.
 In some cases, new wells may need to be drilled in subsequent monitoring efforts to fully answer questions about zonal isolation.

 Example of Conceptual Model Applied to Lost Hills Oil Field

 The Lost Hills oil field on the southwest edge of the San Joaquin Valley has a different physical setting from the Fruitvale oil field on the Valley's east side.

 The zone of protected water is only about 1,000 ft deep, and the area is a good example of a field that has both protected and unusable groundwater; the focus of groundwater sampling efforts is thus on those fresher zones and in the buffer area adjacent to the field.